 What to Watch in 2026: The Catalysts That Move the Ratio

-- Federal Reserve pivot signals.
-Silver has historically outperformed gold when the Fed shifts from tightening to easing.
-A clear pivot signal weakens the dollar and increases appetite for real assets broadly, with silver typically benefiting more than gold on a percentage basis due to its smaller market size and dual monetary-industrial demand profile.
+- Federal Reserve pivot signals: Silver has historically outperformed gold when the Fed shifts from tightening to easing.
+A clear pivot signal. rate cuts or explicit guidance toward lower rates. weakens the dollar and increases appetite for real assets broadly, with silver typically benefiting more than gold on a percentage basis due to its smaller market size and dual monetary-industrial demand profile.

 The Honest Limitations: What the Ratio Cannot Tell You